 Wrapping things up

 In this guide to how to get truthful answers to your survey questions, I’ve tried to cover everything you need to know about survey bias.
-In the first portion, I started by defining response bias and illustrating the different types of response bias you are likely to encounter.
+In the first portion, I started by defining response bias and illustrating the different types of response bias you are likely to encounter when conducting survey research.

 The second half looked at how to pose your survey questions.
 We discussed the different types of survey questions, and also highlighted the kinds of problems people frequently encounter.

-Hopefully, you now have a better idea of how to pose questions that run a successful survey that minimizes the impact of response bias.
+Hopefully, you now have a better idea of how to pose questions that run a successful survey that minimizes the impact of response bias and improves survey response rates.

 Editor’s note: This article reflects the personal opinions of our guest author.